HISPlayer/UnityWindows-SDK/hisplayer-api.md

 Add new content to a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **url** is the link to the new video.
 Please, make sure the string is correct.
 This function supports local file paths.

 #### protected void ChangeVideoContent(int playerIndex, int urlIndex)
 Change the video’s URL  of a certain player.
 The next playback will start paused.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
-The **urlIndex** is associated with the index of the element in the list of urls.
+The **urlIndex** is associated with the index of the element in the list of URLs.

 #### protected void ChangeVideoContent(int playerIndex, string url)
 Change the video’s URL of a certain player given a new URL.
 The next playback will start paused.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The parameter **url** is the link to the new video.
 Please, make sure the new URL is correctly written.

 #### protected void RemoveVideoContent(int playerIndex, int urlIndex)
 Remove content from a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
-The **urlIndex** is associated with the index of the element in the list of urls.
+The **urlIndex** is associated with the index of the element in the list of URLs.

 #### protected void RemoveStream(int playerIndex)
 Remove a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.